 Purpose and scope

 The Re-entry Data Message (RDM) Recommended Standard (henceforth ‘the RDM’ or ‘this standard’) specifies a standard message format to be used in the exchange of spacecraft re-entry information between Space Situational Awareness (SSA) or Space Surveillance and Tracking (SST) data providers, satellite owners/operators, and other parties.
-These messages can be used to inform spacecraft owners/operators of predicted re-entries or warn civil protection agencies about potential ground impacts.
+This message can be used to inform spacecraft owners/operators of predicted re-entries or warn civil protection agencies about potential ground impacts.

 The RDM will:

-facilitate interoperability and enable consistent warning between data providers who supply re-entry prediction data and the entities who use it;
+facilitate interoperability and enable consistent warning between data providers who supply re-entry prediction data and the entities that use it;

 facilitate the automation of re-entry prediction processes; and